jiancheng-an/JSAC-2024-SIM-DOA-estimation/README.md

 * Fig. 1.
 Photographs of some existing SIMs. (a) A three-layer SIM; (b) A five-layer SIM.
 * Fig. 2.
 The considered SIM-aided array system.
+* Fig. 3.
+Top and front views of the considered SIM-based systems.